Timberwood Park, Texas

-Timberwood Park is a census-designated place (CDP) in far Northern Bexar County, Texas, United States and located within the southern foothills of the Texas Hill Country.
+Timberwood Park is a census-designated place (CDP) in far northern unincorporated Bexar County, Texas, United States and located within the southern edge of the Texas Hill Country.
 The district has roughly 42 miles of roads and encompasses over 2,000 acres.
 The overall plan shows 3,263 platted lots.
 The population was 35,217 at the 2020 census, up from 13,447 at the 2010 census.
 It is part of the San Antonio Metropolitan Statistical Area.